Great-kiola/Interactive-rating-comp/README.md

 - Make the page responsive on mobile.

 ## Features
-- Added a confetti pop when user clicks on the submit button : This was made possible with the help of [Youtube tutorial](https://www.youtube.com/watch?v=D8D9AvsowbY) for how to use the confetti popper & [GitHub url](https://github.com/Agezao/confetti-js) for the confetti generator.
+- Added a confetti pop when user clicks on the submit button

 - I also added a simple easter egg dark mode feature that changes color of the page when its clicked

 ## Acknowledgments

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

+## Helpful Resources
+- [Youtube tutorial](https://www.youtube.com/watch?v=D8D9AvsowbY) for how to use the confetti popper.
+- [GitHub url](https://github.com/Agezao/confetti-js) for the confetti generator.
+- [Font Awesome](https://fontawesome.com/search) - for some of the cleanest icons i've seen.
+- Frontend mentor slack channel - for tips and guides.

 ## Author